Yagoona: Commercial area

 The main commercial area is located on the Hume Highway (Liverpool Road), near Yagoona railway station.
 In 1963, the Westfield Group built a supermarket on a vacant lot on the highway; the store opened as Coles New World, later became Franklins, and then an IGA.
 Yagoona was home to the first McDonald's restaurant in Australia, opened in 1971, but it closed in 1994.
-In July 2021, it was confirmed that a new McDonalds restaurant will open on the very same site as the first restaurant in Australia, coinciding with the franchise's 50th anniversary celebrations in the country.
+In July 2021, it was confirmed that a new McDonald's restaurant will open on the very same site as the first restaurant in Australia, coinciding with the franchise's 50th anniversary celebrations in the country.
 The restaurant opened on 17 December 2021.

 Over recent years, this shopping strip has been in economic decline as a consequence of major banks (Commonwealth, National Australia and Westpac) and retailers leaving.
 Residents now find it more convenient to shop at nearby Bass Hill Plaza or further away at Bankstown Central or Westfield Parramatta.
 There have been some plans to rejuvenate the town centre in Yagoona in recent years by Bankstown City Council.
 "Initial suggestions, already supported by residents and visitors, include a larger supermarket, a new community centre, improved shopping environment, and a variation in housing."

 The head office of RSPCA NSW, plus a shelter, is located along Rookwood Road in this suburb.